A Christ-Centered haven for children and families in need

 Residential Group Care

-Residential Group Care is for children ages 6 to 17 who are in need of a more stable home and family.
-Each group home is staffed by qualified, Christian house parents who take a personal interest in each child’s welfare.
+Residential Group Care is for girls ages 8 to 17 who are in need of a more stable home and family.
+The group home is staffed by qualified, Christian house parents who take a personal interest in each child’s welfare.

 The Single-Parent Program